ngUpgraders/ng-forward/README.md

 #### Who made this library?

-Core contributors so far are @MikeRyan52, @pbastowski, @Mitranim, @hannahhoward, and @timkindberg
+Core contributors so far are @MikeRyan52, @timkindberg, @petebacondarwin, and @hannahhoward